 External project partners and advisors:

-- Rebekka Schneider-Kramann, professor at the Institute for Biomedical Engineering at RWTH Aachen University and the Universitätsklinikum Aachen
+- Prof. Dr. med.
+Dr. rer. nat.
+Rebekka Schneider-Kramann, Professor at the Institute of Biomedical Engineering at RWTH Aachen University and University Hospital Aachen

-- Fabian Kiessling, professor of experimental medical imaging at RWTH Aachen University and the Universitätsklinikum Aachen
+- Prof. Dr. med.
+Fabian Kiessling, Professor of Experimental Molecular Imaging at RWTH Aachen University and University Hospital Aachen

-- Peter Verdonk, professor and orthopedic surgeon in the field of knee reconstruction at the University of Antwerp.
+- Prof. Dr. Peter Verdonk, Professor and orthopaedic surgeon specialising in knee reconstruction at University of Antwerp